Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Experiments

 \subsubsection{Evaluation and Comparison Methods}

-We used two different comparison methods.
-Mesh CNN~\cite{hanocka2019meshcnn} is a state-of-the-art deep neural network for learning from polygonal meshes.
-It takes the original meshes as input and combines specialized convolution and pooling layers to predict the class.
-As the second comparison method, we built a Euclidean GNN that resembled our proposed network very closely.
-The manifold GCN block was mimicked using the convolutions from~\cite{kipf2017semisupervised} (instead of the diffusion layers) and linear layers (instead of the depth-one tMLPs).
-We measured the accuracy of the classification, that is, the ratio of correctly classified subjects.
-We always split the data set into training, validation, and test sets using a 3:1:1 ratio and used ADAM for training.
+We used three different comparison methods.
+The first one---DiffusionNet~\citep{sharp2022diffusionnet}---is a state-of-the-art deep neural network for learning on surfaces.
+It takes the original meshes together with vertex features as input and combines diffusion on the surface and spatial gradients to predict the class.
+Sharp et al. suggest using the 3D position or the heat kernel signature of each vertex as features, which we both employed; in addition, we used the inputs to our method as features.
+To this end, the differential coordinates were averaged over all faces adjacent to the vertex.

+The second comparison method, Mesh CNN~\citep{hanocka2019meshcnn}, is another well-known deep neural network for learning from polygonal meshes.
+It is based on specialized convolution and pooling layers tailored to meshes.

+As the third comparison method, we built an Euclidean GNN that closely resembled our proposed network.
+The manifold GCN block was mimicked using the convolutions from~\cite{kipf2017semisupervised} in combination with linear node-wise layers instead of the diffusion layers with depth-one tMLPs.

+As the accuracy measure, we used the ratio of correctly classified subjects.
+We always split the data set into training, validation, and test sets using a 3:1:1 ratio.
 After each epoch, the accuracy on the validation set was computed.
-For each method, the final model was chosen as the first one with the highest validation score, and its score on the test set was reported.
+For each method, the final model was chosen as the first with the highest validation score, and its score on the test set is reported.
+We repeated this process 100 times for every method, each time with a new (random) data split.

+We also conducted an ablation study to assess the influence of individual parts of the manifold GCN by replacing all tMLPs with the manifold fully connected layer (FCL) from~\cite{chakraborty2020manifoldnet} (\textit{missing tMLPs}), omitting the diffusion layers (\textit{missing diffusion layers}), and omitting the tMLPs (\textit{missing node-wise MLPs}).
+We also tested the influence of invariance under isometries of the sphere by breaking the equivariance (\textit{missing equivariance}) of the tMLPs.
+After mapping to the tangent space in the tMLP, each three-vector was therefore viewed as a collection of scalars, and an ordinary MLP with shared weights was applied.